Hyundai Mobis develops world’s first quantum dot car display

 The government also provides subsidies, but most of them only apply to local companies.

-Registration fee of S$300 ($220) to the Singapore Registrar of Companies, Minimum paid-up capital for registration is S$1.
+Costs to incorporate: Registration fee of S$300 ($220) to the Singapore Registrar of Companies, Minimum paid-up capital for registration is S$1.
 Paid-up capital (also known as share capital) can be increased after incorporation.
 Foreigners who don’t reside in Singapore need a local resident director.
 EntrePass one-year visa is for eligible foreign entrepreneurs with $50,000 in paid-up capital in a local bank and at least 30 percent of company shares.
-Hiring foreigners:

 Start-ups are uncommon in Taiwan and its prevailing culture does not produce many assertive and risk-taking workers, said Rui Ma, partner of 500 Startups, a seed accelerator program that invests in tech start-ups.